Iowa and Virginia Tech meet at 8 p.m. CT (9 p.m. ET) on Tuesday, Nov. 28th in the Big Ten/ACC Challenge at Cassell Coliseum in Blacksburg, Va.

 Another benefit for Iowa is Virginia Tech isn’t strong defensively.
 The Hokies are No. 86 nationally in adjusted defense.
 They are also untested as they’ve yet to face a challenging nonconference opponent.

 Both teams aren’t afraid to push the pace.
 Don’t be surprised if it’s an up-and-down game with teams trading buckets.

 Iowa’s best bet to win is with its offense.
 This won’t be a 53-51 contest.
 The Hawkeyes will need one or two of their top scorers — Isaiah Moss, Jordan Bohannon or Tyler Cook — to put together a big night while Iowa simultaneously limits transition buckets and the impact Virginia Tech’s perimeter has on offense.

-The post Iowa-Virginia Tech basketball score: Live updates, stats appeared first on Land of 10.
+The post Iowa-Virginia Tech basketball: Time, TV channel, how to watch online appeared first on Land of 10.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.

 Your subscription to the Atlanta Journal-Constitution funds in-depth reporting and investigations that keep you informed.
 Thank you for supporting real journalism.

 Download the new AJC app.
 More local news, more breaking news and in-depth journalism.
 AJC.com.
 Atlanta.
 News.
 Now.